Effective May 25, 2018

 - To send our Customers communications about their account, provide service updates and marketing information (where it is in accordance with their marketing preferences);

-- To investigate any lawful or wrongful activity or unauthorized access to our Services; and
+- To investigate any lawful or wrongful activity or unauthorized access to our Services and those of our Customers;

 - For other legitimate business purposes and other purposes about which we will notify you.